vasilii-kovalev/skyrim-special-edition-mods-list/README.md

   * "Enhanced Lighting for ENB (ELE) Patches" page:
     * "Plugin Type" section:
       * Check nothing
-  * "Immersive Sounds - Compendium Patches" page:
-    * "Plugin Type" section:
-      * Check the following options:
-        * Arctic - Frost Effects Redux
   * "Extra Patches" page:
     * "Plugin Type" section:
       * Check nothing
 * For each patch, place it after the lowest mod it covers

-### Comments

-* [Quaint Raven Rock]() patch on the "Unofficial Skyrim Special Edition Patch Patches" page is not chosen because [Quaint Raven Rock Patch Collection]() already has it, and it's newer
-* [Enhanced Lighting for ENB (ELE)]() patch on the "Cutting Room Floor Patches" page is not chosen because [Enhanced Lighting for ENB (ELE)]() already has it, and it's newer
-* [Relationship Dialogue Overhaul - RDO SE]() patch on the "Cutting Room Floor Patches" page is not chosen because [Relationship Dialogue Overhaul - RDO SE]() already has it, and also takes [Unofficial Skyrim Special Edition Patch]() into account